 - Strategic relevance to the highlight notice (where appropriate)

 If a high volume of applications are received, a triage process will occur prior to the Panel meeting.
 Applications will be reviewed by the Panel to eliminate those which are not competitive.
-Only short-listed applications will then be considered at the Panel meeting.

 In order to maintain transparency and integrity of the peer review process we have adopted the MRC policy on peer review.
 Please note the Training Fellowship Panel Scoring Criteria and Guidance below.